arifhossain1994/Management-Portal-Web-Application-with-Python-Django-HTML-CSS/README.md

 # Management-Portal-Web-Application-with-Python-Django-HTML-CSS

 # To Run the app
--- Will need an virtual environment for python
+` Will need an virtual environment for python`

 Run the server http://127.0.0.1:8000/ and you will be taken to the login page.